-Many hospitals are requiring physicians to take the annual flu vaccine.
-This not because it helps patients, but because hospitals get a tiny increase in reimbursements if the entire staff is vaccinated.
+Many hospitals are requiring physicians to take the annual flu vaccine (and now the COVID-19 shot).
+Flu shot mandates are not because it helps patients, but because hospitals get a tiny increase in reimbursements if the entire staff is vaccinated.
 Lobbyists for Big Pharma probably put this reimbursement boost into law to sell more of their product.

 Re: Assertion of Religious Exemption to Vaccination